 We are working with Members affected by COVID-19 who need assistance with their existing UFCU mortgage payments.
 Please call (800) 240-4214 to share your situation and see how we can help.

 Yes.
 Your deposits with UFCU are federally insured by the NCUA for up to $250,000 per Member.
 Learn More

 The following transactions can be completed at select locations: Deposits, withdrawals, transfer of funds within UFCU accounts, loan payments, getting a new debit card, balance inquiries, and account history.
 Our Quick Service Guide covers the most up-to-date details about locations and services, so you can quickly discover where and how to get your financial errands done.

 We are not certain.
-We will continue to monitor the situation and will open when the CDC and public health officials say it is safe to do so.
+We will continue to monitor the situation, considering guidance from the CDC and public health officials, and will open when it is safe to do so.
 Please call us at (800) 252-8311 to schedule an appointment.